-Nestled on the banks of the River Rába, Sárvár features a well-built town centre, clustered around the Nádasdy Castle.
+Sárvár features a well-built town centre, assembled around the historic Nádasdy Castle.
 The town hall's ringing bell and fountain light and water show are favourites with guests and locals.
-Visit the Arboretum to see beautiful rhododendrons, stately trees and several hundred-year-old plane trees.
-Rowing enthusiasts enjoy the upper part of the Rába, which is located between Szentgotthárd and Sárvár.
+Visit the Arboretum to see beautiful rhododendrons, stately trees and several 100-year-old plane trees.
+Rowing enthusiasts appreciate access to the upper part of the River Rába, located between Szentgotthárd and Sárvár.

 Resort award for Sárvár

 Named as a health resort in 2012, Sárvár is the first Hungarian settlement to receive this prestigious recognition since 1984.

 Rowing-lake, located behind the spa, features several lakes connected with 5 bridges and 5 islands.
-Guests can enjoy fishing and rowing, and in the winter, ice skating and a newly developed playground for adults.
+Guests can enjoy fishing and rowing, and in the winter, ice skating.

 Nearby Szombathely is home to a number of Roman and Baroque historical sites, including the Baroque cathedral, Iseum (Isis’ penetralia), ancient Ivy Road and the village museum.